brenthdaniel/ol-s2i/doc/build-mac.md

   * `pip3 install docker`
   * `pip3 install docker_squash`

-You are ready to build WildFly images using cekit!
+You are ready to build OpenLiberty images using cekit!

 Known issues
 ============